RHIT-CSSE/csse220/Docs/installing_eclipse.md

 install.<br>
 Select  *Eclipse IDE for EE Developers* and then default choices (if any are presented)

-After that, just install eclipse following the defaults.
+After that, just install eclipse following the defaults

-# Run eclipse
+# Run Eclipse and create a workspace

 After the install, running eclipse should be as simple as double clicking the eclipse icon.